RiverUp/networkTR/LabReport.md

 7. No.
 #### 2. The HTTP CONDITIONAL GET/response interaction
 ##### Procedure
-•	Start up your web browser, and make sure your browser’s cache is cleared, as discussed above.
+•	Start up the web browser, and make sure the browser’s cache is cleared, as discussed above.
 •	Start up the Wireshark packet sniffer
-•	Enter the following URL into your browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file2.html Your browser should display a very simple five-line HTML file.
+•	Enter the following URL into the browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file2.html the browser should display a very simple five-line HTML file.
-•	Quickly enter the same URL into your browser again (or simply select the refresh button on your browser)
+•	Quickly enter the same URL into the browser again (or simply select the refresh button on the browser)
 •	Stop Wireshark packet capture, and enter “http” in the display-filter-specification window, so that only captured HTTP messages will be displayed later in the packet-listing window.
 ##### Result
 ![http result](wireshark_http3.png)